Triumph Trident 800 (2026) – Review

 2026 Triumph Trident 800 - Price & PCP Deals

-Triumph is banking on the Trident 800’s more relaxed attitude giving it a broader appeal, putting it into the same realm as the Yamaha MT-09 – which costs around £1000 more – and Kawasaki Z900.
+Triumph is banking on the Trident 800’s more relaxed attitude, giving it a broader appeal, putting it into the same realm as the Yamaha MT-09 – which costs around £1000 more – and Kawasaki Z900.

-While deliveries don’t start until March, Triumph has already opened an online reservation system that lets you configure the Trident 800 and put down a deposit to be among the first to get the bikes when production is up to speed.
+Expect bikes in dealerships in March but Triumph has already opened an online reservation system that lets you configure the Trident 800 and put down a deposit to be among the first to get the bikes when production is up to speed.

 2026 Triumph Trident 800 - Engine & Performance